 Typefaces include many characters in addition to the ones you see on your keyboard.
 Depending on the font, these characters can include ligatures, fractions, swashes, ornaments, ordinals, titling and stylistic alternates, superior and inferior characters, old‑style figures, and lining figures.
 A glyph is a specific form of a character.
 For example, in certain fonts, the capital letter A is available in several forms, such as swash and small cap.

-There are two ways to insert alternate glyphs:
+There are three ways to insert alternate glyphs:

 You use the Glyphs panel (Window > Type > Glyphs) to view the glyphs in a font and insert specific glyphs in your document.